POSTED: 1:20 pm HST March 16, 2010

 Companies like Philip K. White & Associates felt it was important not only to boost building efficiency, but to also obtain official certification that documents and validates the work that has been done.

 Laura Ayers, of the architecture firm, said, “I think it’s important for the third level part to verify that.
-They kind of cross check and make sure that everything was done appropriately and that everything is running properly to the ultimate efficiency.”
+They kind of cross-check and make sure that everything was done appropriately and that everything is running properly to the ultimate efficiency.”

-Stephen Ashkin, who previously served on The Green Building Council Board of Directors, said the benefits exceed the few thousands of dollars an office or home will spend to receive prestigious LEED distinction.
+Stephen Ashkin, who previously served on The Green Building Council Board of Directors, said the benefits exceed the few thousands of dollars an office or home will spend to receive a prestigious LEED distinction.
 The savings alone have been enough to drive the green building movement.
-“Everyone could appreciate what it would mean for spending no additional money to get a building that costs 30 percent less energy wise year after year after year,” he added.
+“Everyone could appreciate what it would mean for spending no additional money to get a building that costs 30 percent less energy wise year after year,” he added.